anseki/readline-sync/README.md

 command = readlineSync.prompt();
 ```

-* Like `your-script >foo.log`, when the output is redirected to record those into a file, this is used to output the conversation to the file.
+* Like `your-script >foo.log`, when the output stream is redirected to record those into a file, this is used to output the conversation to the file.
 That is, the conversation isn't outputted to `foo.log` without this code.

 ```js
 readlineSync.setDefaultOptions({